This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 From San Sebastian through Cantabria, Asturias, and Galicia, you’ll see some of the most picturesque landscapes in Spain, enjoy amazing food, and crisscross the famous Camino de Santiago.

-Start in gorgeous Donastia-San Sebastian, the most well-known of the Basque resorts.
+Start in gorgeous Donostia-San Sebastian, the most well-known of the Basque resorts.
 A picturesque seaside resort with fabulous sandy beaches, San Sebastian is known as a foodie town, and deservedly so.
 There is a great collection of fine restaurants and authentic pintxo bars here, serving world-class food produced from local ingredients.

 Next is Bilbao, home of the incredible Museo Guggenheim and backed by beautiful green mountains.
 The museum itself is a work of art, with beautifully curved and sweeping architecture.